 (and hippos)

 Generally I've been well impressed with their cleanliness.
-In Game Reserves the facilities are more likely to be a convenient bush.
+In Game Reserves the facilities are more likely to be a convenient bush, or more likely immediately behind the vehicle.
+Don't panic, everyone does it.
 So get used to the idea and maybe stuff some loo roll in your bag.
 Of course the guide will check out the surrounding area before you get out.

 Another communal area, this time on a